mui/mui-x/docs/data/charts/overview/overview.md

 - The first one describes behaviors that are specific to this component.
 - The second one provides a set of basic examples.

-For features shared across multiple components such as axis, or legend.
-They are documented in distinct pages:
+For features shared across multiple components, likes axes and legends, visit their corresponding documents:

 - [Axis](/x/react-charts/axis/)
 - [Custom components](/x/react-charts/components/)